Renting FAQ's

 4. What happens after I get approved for a property?

-There are a few things you need to do after being approved for a rental property; from the initial sign-up to sorting out the financials and connecting your own utilities.
+There are a few things you need to do after being approved for a rental property; from the initial sign-up to sorting out the financials and getting your utilities sorted.

 Download our full run-down here.